ucsd-dsc232r/lecture-notebooks/README.md

 ## Option 1: Docker
 1. Install Docker from https://docs.docker.com/get-docker/.
 MAKE SURE TO DOWNLOAD THE APPROPRIATE ONE FOR YOUR OPERATING SYSTEM.

-2. Open Docker's desktop application.
+2. Open Docker's desktop application (You do NOT need to sign in to Docker).

 3. Also open Terminal and run the following command to download and install the PySpark image on your personal device:
     ```bash
     docker pull jupyter/pyspark-notebook:x86_64-ubuntu-22.04
     ```

 4. Make sure you have `git` installed, and an account with GitHub.
 Download this repository via `git` (https://github.com/ucsd-dsc232r-s24/lecture-notebooks.git).
 You can run the following command on Terminal in the location where you want to clone the repository.
     ```bash
     git clone https://github.com/ucsd-dsc232r-s24/lecture-notebooks.git